aarondwi/together/README.md

 ## Nice to have

-1. Dynamic sizing of batch sizes, waiting time, or worker number.
-Based on upstream latency and/or work in queue, or even custom (?).
-2. Support for generic, once golang supports it.
+1. Support for generic, once golang supports it.
 (How to adapt combiner's semantic though?)
+2. Workerpool to have rate-limited, max new goroutine per second, so not fire-and-forget goroutines only, but amortized to a number of works